MrSayyod/Tic-Tac-Toe-game/README.md

 # Tic-Tac-Toe-game
 Project: OOP by Microverse [Collaborative Project] (created with Saidov Sayyod and Hermela Fikre)
-# Tic-Tac-Toe-game
-Project: OOP by Microverse [Collaborative Project] (created with Saidov Sayyod and Hermela Fikre)

 ## Instructions and Game rules
 # Instructions